chingu-voyages/v18-geckos-team-02/README.md

 A file-sorting app that takes dates from metadata to automatically produce a visual timeline.

 ## Overview
-**Wavy** is a break away from the dated and boring file storage sytstem.
+**Wavy** is a break away from the dated and boring file storage system.
 The app uses a timestamp algorithm to store and retrieve files, delivering a fast and efficient way to sort through records.
 A User can upload or drag-in file(s) on their timeline, and the app organizes the files into a visually appealing series of events.
 Wavy has a 'share' feature that enables sharing of files amongst friends.

 [Checkout the demo](https://chingu-voyages.github.io/v18-geckos-team-02/)